-• 'authorised officer' means a person authorised by the Secretary under section 221A or 221AB.
+'authorised officer' means a person authorised by the Secretary under section 221A or 221AB.

-'authorised person' has the same meaning as 'authorised person (ticketing)' in Regulation 5 of the Transport (Ticketing) Regulations 2006.
+'authorised person' has the same meaning as 'authorised person (ticketing)' in regulation 5 of the Transport (Compliance and Miscellaneous) (Ticketing) Regulations 2017.

-- 'authorised person (ticketing)' means:
+- 'authorised person (ticketing)' means

-- (a) an authorised officer; or
+- an authorised officer; or (a)

 - (b) a member of the police force; or

-- (ba) a protective services officer; or
+- a protective services officer; or (c)

-- (c) a person employed by a passenger transport company or a bus company who has duties in relation to the issue, inspection or collection of tickets for travel in a passenger vehicle or for entry to a designated area; or
+- (d) a person employed by a passenger transport company or a bus company who has duties in relation to the issue, inspection or collection of tickets for travel in a passenger vehicle or for entry to a compulsory ticket area; or

-- (d) a person (other than a person referred to in paragraph (a) or (c)) appointed in writing by a passenger transport company or a bus company or the Secretary or the Public Transport Development Authority for the purposes of these Regulations; or
+- a person (other than a person referred to in paragraph (a) or (d)) appointed in writing by (e) a passenger transport company or a bus company or the Secretary, the Head, Transport for Victoria or the Public Transport Development Authority for the purposes of these Regulations; or

-- (e) if a bus company is a natural person, that person.
+- (f) if a bus company is a natural person, that person.